Liverpool the team to beat as Champions League returns

 Across the continent, no other side looks as well-balanced and settled heading into the latter stages.

+Manchester City’s stunning two-season ban from the competition handed down by Uefa on Friday means it could be now or never if the English champions are ever to conquer Europe with Pep Guardiola in charge.

-Manchester City face a rejuvenated Real Madrid in the last 16, who have shot to the top of La Liga on a 14-game unbeaten run.
+However, City are running into a rejuvenated Real Madrid in the last 16, who have shot to the top of La Liga on a 14-game unbeaten run.

 Zinedine Zidane has again revived the Spanish giants in his second spell in charge and is yet to lose a Champions League tie after winning the competition during his previous three seasons in charge.

-Paris St-Germain also begin their quest to overcome three years of heartbreak at the last 16 stage on Tuesday when they visit Borussia Dortmund.
+Paris Saint-Germain also begin their quest to overcome three years of heartbreak at the last 16 stage on Tuesday when they visit Borussia Dortmund.

 Dortmund have the firepower to cause their former coach Thomas Tuchel more Champions League pain in free-scoring new signing Erling Braut Haaland, who already has eight goals in the competition this season as a Red Bull Salzburg player.